 Animal shelters are changing

 As the research about reunification becomes clearer and clearer, shelters are responding.
 Large organizations like Maddie’s Fund and Best Friends are encouraging shelters to change their procedures so fewer beloved, but lost, pets are separated from their families forever.
-Willamette Humane Society is part of that change.
+Oregon Humane Society is part of that change.

 That does not mean we’re not here to support people that find cats in their community!
 We will: